-Power in the Land is a new initiative in North Wales which brings together a dynamic, diverse and multi-talented group of 10 artists to engage with issues of nuclear energy and the land.
-This work will come to fruition just as the last nuclear power station in Wales, Wylfa in Anglesey, shuts down at the end of 2015.
-Pŵer yn y Tir will address both the local and the wider world and aims to present works in video, sound, performance, installation and in graphic and photographic forms.
-The works will form a touring exhibition that will be seen in several venues across Wales before travelling to England and Europe.
+Power in the Land was an initiative in North Wales that brought together a dynamic, diverse and multi-talented group of 10 artists to engage with issues of nuclear energy and the land.
+Coinciding was the shutdown of last nuclear power station in Wales, Wylfa in Anglesey, Power in the Land prsented works in video, sound, performance, installation and in graphic and photographic forms.
+The exhibition toured several venues across Wales and across Europe.

 The work investigates parallels between the fundamental invisibility of the nuclear fission process alongside the more visible cultural and political messages woven around the industry.
 He uses atmospheric optical phenomena as a metaphor for these often contradictory aspects of nuclear power.
-In one example, Chris envisages the site as a Fata Morgana, a complex form of mirage that is seen in a narrow band above the horizon.
+The site is envisioned as a Fata Morgana, a complex form of mirage that is seen in a narrow band above the horizon.
 This parallels the processes of transmutation and transformation inherent in nuclear fission, and the elusiveness of the truths surrounding it.

 Year of production: 2015